SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 auto hDef2nd = EH::createHandleDefault2nd(wrapDotWithNorms, 3, xSize);
 auto hDefFixed2nd = EH::createHandleDefaultFixed2nd<3, xSize>(wrapDotWithNorms);
 ~~~~
-For the `Fixed` versions of the methods, it is necessary that the arguments for the sizes are known at compile time.
+For the `fixed` versions of the methods, it is necessary that the arguments for the sizes are known at compile time.
 Otherwise they behave in the same way.

 As we have now the handles available, they can be used in the `evalHandle...` function of the codi::EvaluationHelper.
 These are the same functions as in the tutorial [B1](@ref TutorialB1) and have nearly the same argument structure.
 Instead
-of the function object the handle needs to be provided.
+of the function object, the handle needs to be provided.
 For all functions that did not perform a primal evaluation (e.g.
 `evalHandleJacobian`) it is no longer necessary to provide the number of output arguments.
 An example use of the handles
 is:
 ~~~~{.cpp}